-Description of the breach Report to the supervisory authority (without undue delay, not later than within 72 hours) Reporting to the Data subject (without undue delay) Risk group I : a breach is unlikely to result in a risk to the rights and freedoms of natural persons. x x Risk group II: a breach that results in a risk that does not reach Risk group I or III. ~ X Risk group III : a breach is likely to result in a high risk to the rights and freedoms of natural persons. ~ ~
+Description of the breach Report to the supervisory authority (without undue delay, not later than within 72 hours) Reporting to the Data subject (without undue delay) No risk group : a breach is unlikely to result in a risk to the rights and freedoms of natural persons. x × Risk group : a breach that results in a risk that does not reach No risk group or High risk group. $\checkmark$ × High risk group : a breach is likely to result in a high risk to the rights and freedoms of natural persons. ~ ~